neurostuff/compose-docs/docs/tutorial/manual.md

 ![Import Studies](/tutorial/import_studies_options.png).

-*Import via NeuroStore* is simpler and faster, as these studies already exist on in our system and have pre-extracted imaging data (e.g. coordinates).
+*Import via NeuroStore* is simpler and faster, as these studies already exist in our system and have pre-extracted imaging data (e.g. coordinates).
 As a result, there will be fewer irrelevant studies to exclude, and less data extraction to complete.